 - The government will provide the full SCP contribution for the self-employed.
 The self-employed SCP scheme carries a survivorship benefit which includes a $400 monthly payout to dependents for up to 15 years – in addition to receiving the SCP already paid up – if the participant passes away before 60-years-old.

-- For the sectors of tourism, hospitality (including hotels and registered lodging houses), food and beverage as well as air and water transport: 30% discount on rental rates for government buildings for MSMEs, 50% discount on corporate tax for companies (private/public limited or sendirian berhad/berhad) and 15% discount on water and electric bills.
+- For the sectors of tourism, hospitality (including hotels and registered lodging houses), food and beverage as well as air and water transport: 30% discount on rental rates for government buildings for MSMEs, 50% discount on corporate tax for companies (private/public limited or sendirian berhad/berhad) for 2020 and 15% discount on water and electric bills.

 - Up to six months extension for i-Ready apprentices for trainees whose contracts are ending before September 2020.

 - Temporary exemption of customs and excise duties on personal hygiene products to help retailers and consumers manage prices amidst increasing demand.
 Pricing of essentials items will continue to be monitored and regulated under the Consumer Protection Order and Price Control Act.